George Gervin: Awards and records

 Gervin was inducted to the Naismith Memorial Basketball Hall of Fame in 1996; additionally, his #44 jersey has been retired by the Spurs and he was named as one of the 50 Greatest Players in NBA History.
 In 2009, Gervin was ranked #45 on SLAM Magazines Top 50 NBA Players of All Time.
 In 2021, he was also named as one of the 75 greatest player in NBA history.

-He remains active in the San Antonio community with his seven organizations designed specifically for underprivileged kids, including the George Gervin Youth Center.
-Gervin has said that his own experience as an underprivileged child in Michigan inspired him to get involved.

 At the time of his trade to the Bulls, he held nearly every significant scoring record in Spurs history.
 Many of his records have been surpassed by David Robinson and Tim Duncan.
 Gervin retired with the most blocks by any guard in NBA history.

 Though an NBA and ABA All-Star and Hall of Famer, Gervin never made an appearance with a team in either an NBA or ABA championship series during his 13-year career in American professional basketball.